Dee Dee Gatton: Bio, Age, Husband, and Net Worth in 2026

 What is Dee Dee Gatton’s ethnicity?

-Dee Dee Gatton is both Hispanic and Asian American.
-She is an active member of the National Association of Hispanic Journalists and the Asian American Journalists Association, two of the most respected journalism diversity organizations in the United States.
-Her conversational Tagalog reflects her Asian heritage alongside her Spanish-language fluency.
+She is both Hispanic and Asian American, an active member of NAHJ and AAJA, and her conversational Tagalog reflects her Asian heritage alongside her Spanish fluency.

 Is Dee Dee Gatton on social media?